EduardoNigro/pyev3/_sources/index.rst.txt

 Step 1: Install pyev3
 ---------------------

 If you already have *Python* and an *IDE* (*Integrated Development Environment*) to go along with it, just install the **pyev3** package:

 >>> py -m pip install pyev3

 Otherwise, start by installing `Python <https://www.python.org/downloads/>`__ and then an IDE.
-If you want to code like a pro, I strongly encourage `VSCode <https://code.visualstudio.com/download>`__.
+Want to code like a pro?
+I strongly encourage `VSCode <https://code.visualstudio.com/download>`__.

 Step 2: Code away!
 ------------------

 Once the ``pip`` installation has finished, reference the different classes in the menu on the left to see how to interact with motors, sensors and the EV3 brick itself.

-Below is an example code that makes the motor speed proportional to the ambient light intensity.
+Below is an example code where you can also start and stop the motor using the touch sensor.
+The motor speed is proportional to the ambient light intensity!
-You can also start and stop the motor using the touch sensor!

 .. code-block:: python